 Treating your thyroid eye disease (TED) can help decrease your symptoms and prevent loss of vision.
-TED treatment often involves a team of different health care professionals, including:
+TED treatment often involves a team of different healthcare professionals, including:

 Some people may use only over-the-counter (OTC) options, such as lubricating eye drops to treat symptoms like dry eye.
 If OTC treatments or lifestyle changes aren’t sufficient, your doctor may suggest trying prescription medications.

-Below are some of the treatment options your health care team may recommend.
+Below are some of the treatment options your healthcare team may recommend.

 Teprotumumab-trbw (Tepezza) is the first medication approved by the U.S. Food and Drug Administration (FDA) to treat moderate to severe TED.
 Teprotumumab-trbw can improve TED symptoms, including: